top of page

 24. Amy Webb

-Amy Webb is the founder and CEO of the Future Today Institute, a Professor at NYU Stern School of Business, and the number three ranked thinker on Thinkers50 (2025).
+Amy Webb is the founder and CEO of the Future Today Institute, a Professor at NYU Stern School of Business, and ranked number three in the world according to Thinkers50 (2025).
 Amy is a leading futurist and strategic planning consultant who helps organisations navigate emerging technology trends and their implications for business strategy.

 Specialties: Futures strategy, emerging technology, strategic planning, scenario analysis